Lamar Odom: Los Angeles Lakers (2004–2011)

 Odom continued his strong play for the Lakers with another solid season in 2010–11, as he posted career-highs in both three-point shooting percentage (.382) and overall field goal percentage (.530).
 He started 35 games in Bynum's absence during the season and averaged 16.3 points and 10.2 rebounds in those games.
 In 47 games off the bench, Odom averaged 13.5 points, 7.5 rebounds in 28.4 minutes.
 Meeting the requirement to come in as a reserve more games than he started, Odom was awarded the NBA Sixth Man of the Year Award, becoming the first player in Lakers history to do so.
 Bryant called it Odom's most "consistent season".

-During the offseason, Odom considered taking a break from basketball after a close cousin of his was murdered and he himself was a passenger in a SUV involved in an accident that tragically killed a teenage cyclist.
+During the offseason, Odom considered taking a break from basketball after a close cousin of his was murdered and he himself was a passenger in a SUV involved in an accident that killed a teenage cyclist.
 The car accident had occurred the day after Odom attended his cousin's funeral.